Axiom Geomatics logo

 The first step is deciding how to access your certificate of title Alberta.
 Essentially, there are two main options at this point:

-- Online Access: To search and retrieve land title records, use the SPIN2 system, a government-operated online platform.
-This option is convenient for those who prefer digital access.
+• Online Access: To search and retrieve land title records, use the SPIN2 system, a government-operated online platform.
+Spin2 can be accessed through this link: Alberta Land Title Registry website

-Either way, both options ensure secure access to accurate title information.
+Either way, both options ensure accurate title information.
 Your choice will depend on your preference and the urgency of your request.
-The document is equally valid in both cases, most people find the digital version better.
+The document is equally valid in both cases, but most people find the digital version more suitable.

 Step 2: Gather the Necessary Information

 Before initiating your request, make sure you have all the required details.
-Missing or incorrect information will probably lead to frustrating delays.
+Missing or incorrect information could lead to frustrating delays.
 Having the following details ready will make the process far smoother and much quicker.

-- Property Legal Description: You will need the legal address: the Lot, Block, and Plan number for most properties.
-However condominiums will use Unit (not to be confused with the street address suite number) and Plan.
-Some properties out of town use an older system called the “township range “ system, in this case you will need: ¼ Section, Section, Township, Range and Meridian.
-This information is essential for accurate identification.
+• Property Legal Description: You will need the legal address: the Lot, Block, and Plan number for most properties.
+This is not to be confused with the street address.
+Condominiums will typically only have a Unit and a Plan.
+Some properties out of town use an older system called the “township range“ system.
+In this case, you will need: Quarter Section, Section, Township, Range, and Meridian.
+This information is essential for accurate property identification.

-- Registered Owner Names: Ensure you have the full names of all owners listed on the title so you can check you have the right one.
+• Registered Owner Names: Ensure you have the full names of all owners listed on the title so you can check that you have the right one once purchased.

 Step 3: Submit Your Request